We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 Well, you know, that's a really, really important issue, and it's certainly one that the Beckett Fund is very concerned with.

-And so certainly we would not agree with the attempt by these very secularist groups like Americans United for Separation of Church and State and others that are going around the country trying to drum up these charges against preachers who talk about very significant moral issues of our time over the pulpit and indeed may have an opinion based on religious values and religious doctrine that impact on important issues that are going to be put before the electorate during an election year.
+And so certainly we would not agree with the attempts by these very secularist groups like Americans United for Separation of Church and State and others that are going around the country trying to drum up these charges against preachers who talk about very significant moral issues of our time over the pulpit and indeed may have an opinion based on religious values and religious doctrine that impacts on important issues that are going to be put before the electorate during an election year.

-That's exactly my thought as well.
+That's exactly my question.

-Now here's the even handedness test and and and if if there is a preacher somewhere who based on uh real a religious argument as he sees fit wishes to compel the electorate to vote for President Obama against Vice President Romney, I would surely disagree with that logic, but I would stick up for his rights to do it as well.
+And if there is a preacher somewhere who, based on a religious argument as he sees fit, wishes to compel the electorate to vote for President Obama against Vice President Romney, I would surely disagree with that logic, but I would stick up for his rights to do it as well.

-So yeah I would agree with that.
+So, yeah, I would agree with that.

-And you know the important point to note here is that the Beckett Fund is not a partisan outfit.
+And, you know, the important point to note here is that the Beckett Fund is not a partisan outfit.

-You know we we defend everyone's religious freedom.
+You know, we defend everyone's religious freedom.

 We care about defending religious liberty.

-Hannah thank you very much and continued congratulations.
+Hannah, thank you very much, and continued congratulations.

 Keep fighting the good fight.